unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 * BLACK	 GND

 It is also necessary to cut the the links between the solder pads (next to the two 120 ohm termination resistors).<BR>
-Note: during bench testing, I had to short these out in order to work with a Dual CAN tester (USBCAN-2A) using CANPro Analyzer s/w.
+Note: during bench testing, I had to short these out in order to work with a Dual CAN tester (USBCAN-2A) using CANPro Analyser s/w.

 Now any CAN message from the car will need to go through the blue CAN filter to get to the radio (and vice versa).